cmac2112/Useful-tools/README.md

    No more possible virus risk for me :)

    Next step in this project is to get this to a website

+# UPDATE 8/9/2025
+hasnt worked in a while, archiving as i am no longer in the need to download as many resources for creating observatory videos because well.. im graduated